gophercises/sitemap/README.md

 </urlset>
 ```

-*Note: This is the same format that Google uses.*
+*Note: This should be the same as the [standard sitemap protocol](https://www.sitemaps.org/index.html)*

 Where each page is listed in its own `<url>` tag and includes the `<loc>` tag inside of it.